Overview

 - intigua-python-client

-Run the following commands, in order:
+Run the following commands in order:

-rpm -ivh intigua-python-client*.rpm- Do not use wget to copy RPMs
+Note: Do not use wget to copy RPMs

-- EL9.X are fully compatible with the EL8 RPM packages
+EL9.X are fully compatible with the EL8 RPM packages

-Before proceeding, please fix this and test your fix by running '/bin/hostname -f'.
+Hostname or IP address must be properly configured.
+Before proceeding, please fix this and test your fix by running '/bin/hostname -f'. |

 If it's not, then add it and re-try installation with the above yum command.

-- If you would like to install each RPM separately skip the 'intigua-connector-runtime' installation.
+Note: 1: The application will take up about ~2GB If you would like to install each RPM separately, skip the 'intigua-connector-runtime' installation. |

-systemctl enable nginx
+systemctl enable nginx systemctl enable tomcat |

-systemctl enable chronyd
+systemctl start chronyd systemctl enable chronyd |

 PostgreSQL Installation